Note: The links below will

 be attached to the station in coming years.

-30 November 2000 - Endeavour launches tonight at 10:06PM
+| 30 November 2000 - Endeavour launches tonight at 10:06PM

-the Space Station one of the in the night sky!
-Follow the play-by-play at and
+objects in the night sky!
+Follow the play-by-play at Florida Today and

-Watch streaming video on of
+Watch streaming video on NASA TV of

 the launch of STS-97.
 Coverage begins Thursday at 3:30 p.m.
 CST (21:30 GMT).